Anatomy Scan During Pregnancy: What to Expect and Watch For

 pregnancy complications warning signs

-Unexplained bleeding or spotting can also be concerning, as it may signal miscarriage or other complications.
-If you experience severe headaches, vision changes, or sudden swelling of hands and feet, these might indicate preeclampsia.
+Unexplained bleeding or spotting may signal miscarriage or other problems.
+Severe headaches, vision changes, or sudden swelling of the hands and feet can point to preeclampsia, a condition that affects blood pressure during pregnancy.

 Signs to Monitor Before the Scan